Aglaonema: Description

-Aglaonemas are evergreen or perennials, with stems growing erect, or decumbent and creeping; stems that grow along the ground may actively root at the nodes, similar to other aroids.
-There is generally a crown of wide leaf-blades which, in both wild and cultivated forms, are often variegated with a silver and green coloration.
-The inflorescence bears unisexual flowers in a spadix, with a short zone of female flowers near the base, and a wider zone of male flowers nearer the tip.
+These are evergreen perennials with stems growing erect or decumbent and creeping.
+Stems that grow along the ground may root at the nodes.
+There is generally a crown of wide leaf blades which in wild species are often variegated with silver and green coloration.
+The inflorescence bears unisexual flowers in a spadix, with a short zone of female flowers near the base and a wider zone of male flowers nearer the tip.
 The fruit is a fleshy berry that ripens red.
 The fruit is a thin layer covering one large seed.

-Plants of the genus are native to humid, shady tropical forest habitat, normally in South and Southeast Asia.
+Plants of the genus are native to humid, shady tropical forest habitat.

 Cultivation and uses

 Aglaonema have been grown as luck-bringing ornamental plants in Asia for centuries.
 They were introduced to the West in 1885, when they were first brought to the Royal Botanic Gardens, Kew.
 They have been cultivated, hybridized, and bred into a wide array of cultivars.
-They can adapt to live in low-light conditions and are therefore popular choices for houseplants as well as indoor landscaping, commonly seen in waiting areas, lobbies, office buildings, etc. Their preference for relatively low to bright/indirect light levels helps them to thrive under artificial lighting.
+They live in low-light conditions and are popular houseplants.